nsrau/azure-docs.it-it/articles/virtual-machines/virtual-machines-linux-cluster-rdma.md

 ```

-Dopo aver eseguito questi comandi, verrà acquisita l'immagine della macchina virtuale per l'utilizzo e la macchina virtuale verrà eliminata.
+Dopo l'esecuzione di questi comandi, l'immagine della macchina virtuale viene acquisita per l'uso e la macchina virtuale viene eliminata.
 Ora si dispone dell'immagine personalizzata pronta per distribuire un cluster.

 ### Distribuzione di un cluster con l'immagine

-Modificare lo script seguente con i valori appropriati per l'ambiente ed eseguirlo dal computer client.
-Poiché il metodo di distribuzione di Gestione dei servizi di Azure consente di distribuire le macchine virtuali in modo seriale, la distribuzione delle macchine virtuali A8 e A9 suggerite in questo script richiederà alcuni minuti.
+Modificare lo script Bash seguente con i valori appropriati per il proprio ambiente ed eseguirlo dal computer client.
+Poiché il metodo di distribuzione Gestione dei servizi distribuisce le macchine virtuali in modo seriale, sono necessari alcuni minuti per distribuire le otto macchine virtuali A9 suggerite in questo script.

 ```
+#!/bin/bash -x
-### Script to create a compute cluster without a scheduler in a VNet in Azure
+# Script to create a compute cluster without a scheduler in a VNet in Azure
-### Create a custom private network in Azure
+# Create a custom private network in Azure
-### Replace 10.32.0.0 with your virtual network address space
+# Replace 10.32.0.0 with your virtual network address space
-### Replace <network-name> with your network identifier
+# Replace <network-name> with your network identifier
-### Select a region where A8 and A9 VMs are available, such as West US
+# Select a region where A8 and A9 VMs are available, such as West US
-### See Azure Pricing pages for prices and availability of A8 and A9 VMs
+# See Azure Pricing pages for prices and availability of A8 and A9 VMs

 azure network vnet create -l "West US" -e 10.32.0.0 -i 16 <network-name>

-### Create a cloud service.
+# Create a cloud service.
 All the A8 and A9 instances need to be in the same cloud service for Linux RDMA to work across InfiniBand.
-### Note: The current maximum number of VMs in a cloud service is 50.
+# Note: The current maximum number of VMs in a cloud service is 50.
 If you need to provision more than 50 VMs in the same cloud service in your cluster, contact Azure Support.

 azure service create <cloud-service-name> --location "West US" –s <subscription-ID>

-### Define a prefix naming scheme for compute nodes, e.g., cluster11, cluster12, etc.
+# Define a prefix naming scheme for compute nodes, e.g., cluster11, cluster12, etc.

 vmname=cluster

-### Define a prefix for external port numbers.
+# Define a prefix for external port numbers.
 If you want to turn off external ports and use only internal ports to communicate between compute nodes via port 22, don’t use this option.
 Since port numbers up to 10000 are reserved, use numbers after 10000.
 Leave external port on for rank 0 and head node.

 portnumber=101

-### In this cluster there will be 8 size A9 nodes, named cluster11 to cluster18.
+# In this cluster there will be 8 size A9 nodes, named cluster11 to cluster18.
 Specify your captured image in <image-name>.
+Specify the username and password you used when creating the SSH keys.

 for (( i=11; i<19; i++ )); do
         azure vm create -g <username> -p <password> -c <cloud-service-name> -z A9 -n $vmname$i -e $portnumber$i -w <network-name> -b Subnet-1 <image-name>
 done

-### Save this script and run it at the CLI prompt to provision your cluster
+# Save this script with a name like makecluster.sh and run it in your shell environnment to provision your cluster
 ```
 ## Configurazione ed esecuzione di Intel MPI

 Per eseguire applicazioni MPI su Azure Linux RDMA, è necessario configurare determinate variabili di ambiente specifiche di Intel MPI.
-Di seguito viene riportato uno script di esempio per configurare le variabili ed eseguire un'applicazione.
+Di seguito è riportato uno script Bash di esempio per configurare le variabili ed eseguire un'applicazione.

 ```
 #!/bin/bash -x

 source /opt/intel/impi_latest/bin64/mpivars.sh

 export I_MPI_FABRICS=shm:dapl

-# THIS IS A MANDATORY ENVIRONMENT VARIABLE AND MUST BE SET BEFORE RUNNING ANY JOB
+# THIS IS A MANDATORY ENVIRONMENT VARIABLEAND MUST BE SET BEFORE RUNNING ANY JOB
 # Setting the variable to shm:dapl gives best performance for some applications
 # If your application doesn’t take advantage of shared memory and MPI together, then set only dapl